mark-watson/SwiftAI-book/manuscript/kgn.md

     return Array(ret) }
 ```

 The file **QueryCache.swift** contains code written by Khoa Pham (MIT License) that can be found in the GitHub repository [https://github.com/onmyway133/EasyStash](https://github.com/onmyway133/EasyStash).
 This file is used to cache SPARQL queries and the results.
 In testing this application I noticed that there were many repeated queries to DBPedia so I decided to cache results.
-Here is the simple API I added on top of Khoa Pham 's code:
+Here is the simple API I added on top of Khoa Pham's code:

 ```swift
 //  Created by khoa on 27/05/2019.